 Will job security soon be a thing of the past?
 Even today, the mindset of millennials is very different to that of Generation X and the Baby Boomers.
 Millennials are swapping life-long employment at the same company for a more fluid outlook, willing to take a risk for the chance to work for an innovative start-up or to take up a short-term contract abroad.
 While this may not be possible for everyone, the fact that attitudes towards work are changing cannot be ignored, and choosing to be a contractor could be an excellent way to prepare for and navigate an uncertain future.

-The nature of the life sciences industry itself means that a clinical trial could fall through during any phase, rending both permanent and contract employees without a job.
+The nature of the life sciences industry itself means that a clinical trial could fall through during any phase, rending both permanent employees and contract workers without a job.
 Similarly, another staple characteristic of the life science industry is the many mergers and acquisitions that take place each year.
 The inevitable company restructuring that follows often means that roles are likely to change or disappear.
 Who will be the most likely to bounce back, the adaptable contractor with a varied skillset, or the permanent employee who most likely has a wealth of experience but has to start their job search from scratch?

 In fact, the uncertainty that is so common in the life science industry actually increases the demand for contract workers as employers are often not in a position to guarantee permanent employment.

 Constant change has become an accepted part of the innovative world we live in, and the workplace is no exception.
-In the life sciences industry, companies are continuously looking for the most inventive, efficient and cost-effective ways to develop drugs, therapies and devices to improve patients’ quality of life.
-Companies must become increasingly agile to stay ahead of the competition, or even just to survive.
+In the life sciences industry, companies are continuously looking for the most inventive, efficient and cost-effective ways to develop therapies and devices to improve patients’ quality of life.
+Companies must become increasingly agile to stay ahead of the competition, or even just survive.
 This often means implementing new technologies, automating processes or using artificial intelligence (AI) systems to make the path to discovery as rapid as possible.

 As much as this is extremely positive in terms of progress, it can be difficult for the employees working in these types of industries to adjust and fit into the new structures.
 Contractors master the art of adaptability every time they enter a different place of work and must assimilate and thrive as quickly as possible, putting them in a strong position in the face of continuous change.
-It could be argued that contractors are ultimately more employable within the life science industry thanks to their experience of working with different systems on varied projects within multiple working environments and locations.
+It could be argued that contractors are ultimately more attractive to hire within the life science industry thanks to their experience of working with different systems on varied projects within multiple working environments and locations.

 Furthermore, with computers and systems constantly improving and expanding their cognitive capabilities, many will find their roles shifting or – in some instances – disappearing completely.
 In these circumstances, for all the perks that come with permanent employment, nothing can protect employees from being made redundant.